 Clinical Efficacy.
-A preliminary clinical response was observed in both UC and CD patients, which appeared to be stronger in patients with UC than those with CD.
+A preliminary efficacy signal was observed in both UC and CD patients, which appeared to be stronger in patients with UC than those with CD.
 Overall, 55% of UC patients (5/9) responded to TJ301, with 22% (2/9) reaching clinical remission, whereas 29% of CD patients (2/7) responded to TJ301, with 14% (1/7) reaching clinical remission.
 All three patients in clinical remission showed a fast and thorough induction of clinical, endoscopic, and immunologic remission within the first four weeks.

 We are positioning TJ301 as a differentiated IL-6 blocker for a number of autoimmune diseases.
 The first target indication is active stage UC that is not well-controlled by conventional therapies such as mesalazine.
+With a goal of developing TJ301 as a second-line therapy for mild UC and first-line therapy for moderate-to-severe

-We have initiated a multi-regional Phase 2 clinical trial in Taiwan, South Korea, and China to assess the pharmacokinetics, safety, and efficacy of TJ301 in patients with active UC (NCT03235752).
+UC, we have initiated a multi-regional Phase 2 clinical trial in Taiwan, South Korea, and China to assess the pharmacokinetics, safety, and efficacy of TJ301 in patients with active UC (NCT03235752).
 This is a randomized, double-blind, and placebo-controlled clinical trial with three treatment arms.
-We plan to enroll 90 patients.
-A total of 46 patients have been dosed.
-We expect to obtain preliminary data from this Phase 2 clinical trial by the second half of 2020.
+A total of 30 patients have been dosed.
 Besides UC, we are evaluating the possibility of extending TJ301 to other autoimmune conditions where there is significant unmet medical need in China.
-We expect to initiate a second clinical trial for a chronic inflammatory disorder, such as systemic sclerosis and Castleman's disease, in which IL-6 is implicated as a key pathogenic cytokine.
+We expect to initiate a second clinical trial for chronic inflammatory disorders, such as neuromyelitis optica, systemic sclerosis, Castleman's disease, and system vasculitis, in which IL-6 is implicated as a key pathogenic cytokine.

-Enoblituzumab: The Most Advanced Clinical Stage Humanized B7-H3 Antibody as a Potential Immuno-oncology Treatment Summary
+Enoblituzumab: A Potential First-in-Class B7-H3 Antibody as an Immuno-oncology Treatment

 Enoblituzumab is a humanized antibody directed at B7-H3, a member of the B7 family of T cell checkpoint regulators.
 B7-H3 is a promising immuno-oncology drug target as it is widely expressed across multiple tumor types and plays a key role in regulating immune response against cancers.
 Increasing pre-clinical and clinical evidence suggests that antibodies targeting the two T cell checkpoint molecules-B7-H3 and PD-1-work synergistically in treating cancer.
 Given B7-H3's critical role, enoblituzumab has a wide range of cancer applications as either a monotherapy or in combination with PD-1 therapies.
 At the molecular level, enoblituzumab is engineered to possess an enhanced anti-tumor ADCC function and is at the forefront in global clinical development.
 Originally developed by MacroGenics, enoblituzumab has been evaluated in multiple clinical trials as a monotherapy or in combination with CTLA-4 or PD-1 therapies in patients with B7-H3-expressing cancers.
 Enoblituzumab is also being evaluated in a neoadjuvant Phase 2 study as a single agent in patients with intermediate and high-risk localized prostate cancer.
 The clinical studies so far have shown that enoblituzumab is well-tolerated, and it increased CD8 T cell infiltration in tumors with more focused T cell repertoires in patients treated with enoblituzumab as a monotherapy.
-Recent clinical studies conducted by MacroGenics indicate that combination therapy with enoblituzumab and pembrolizumab correlates with preliminary anti-tumor effects in recurrent or metastatic squamous cell carcinoma of the head and neck ("SCCHN") and non-small cell lung cancer ("NSCLC").
+Recent clinical studies conducted by MacroGenics indicate that combination therapy with enoblituzumab and pembrolizumab correlates with preliminary efficacy signals in recurrent or metastatic squamous cell carcinoma of the head and neck ("SCCHN") and non-small cell lung cancer ("NSCLC").
 We recently acquired the development and commercial rights of enoblituzumab from MacroGenics for Greater China.
-We expect to submit an IND application in 2020 for a registrational trial or a Phase 2 trial.
-As more clinical and pre-clinical data become available, further clinical trials will be planned together with MacroGenics to extend enoblituzumab to other cancer indications in China and globally.
+Our initial clinical development plan includes a registrational trial (if approved by the NMPA) in patients with recurrent or metastatic SCCHN in China.
+As more clinical and pre-clinical data become available, further clinical trials will be planned together with MacroGenics to extend enoblituzum